uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0011-command-and-control.md

 - [C0015] C0015: During C0015, the threat actors installed the AnyDesk remote desktop application onto the compromised network.

 ### T1219.003 - Remote Access Tools: Remote Access Hardware

+Procedures:

+- An adversary may use legitimate remote access hardware to establish an interactive command and control channel to target systems within networks.
+These services, including IP-based keyboard, video, or mouse (KVM) devices such as TinyPilot and PiKVM, are commonly used as legitimate tools and may be allowed by peripheral device policies within a target environment.
+Remote access hardware may be physically installed and used post-compromise as an alternate communications channel for redundant access or as a way to establish an interactive remote session with the target system.
+Using hardware-based remote access tools may allow threat actors to bypass software security solutions and gain more control over the compromised device(s).

 ### T1568.001 - Dynamic Resolution: Fast Flux DNS